BBS HS Student Council

 • Publicly reflects self, organization, and school in the best possible light.

-Objectives and Purposes of BBS Student Council
+Objectives and Purposes of BBS Student Council:

 The objective and purpose of the student council shall be to: